A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Results

-All 1,551 events (707 from XX and 844 from YY) were subjected to rigorous visual inspection of their dynamic spectra (waterfall plots) using the \texttt{BLIMPY} package \citep{2019JOSS....4.1554P}.
+All 94 events were subjected to rigorous visual inspection of their dynamic spectra (waterfall plots) using the \texttt{BLIMPY} package \citep{2019JOSS....4.1554P}.
 We rejected events when it was clear by eye that a signal was present in the reference beams, even if it was below the nominal S/N threshold.
 This final vetting step revealed that all events could be attributed to RFI.
-Consequently, after a comprehensive search and multi-stage vetting process, we report a null detection of persistent or periodic radio technosignatures in either polarization within the sensitivity limits and parameter space of our survey.
+Figure~\ref{fig:ex1} illustrates a representative example of a candidate signal identified during the initial search but subsequently rejected by our filtering pipeline.
+In the top panel (ON-target Beam 1), the signal appears as a distinct, narrowband track with a non-zero drift rate, mimicking the characteristics of a potential technosignature.
+However, the simultaneous presence of similar signal structures in the OFF-target reference beams (lower panels) confirms a human-made local or near-Earth origin.
+This demonstrates the critical role of the MBCM strategy in distinguishing localized celestial sources from widespread RFI.
+Consequently, after a comprehensive search and multi-stage vetting process, no credible technosignature candidates attributable to the TRAPPIST-1 system survived the full vetting process in the total intensity data within the sensitivity limits and parameter space of our survey.

-From our null result, we can place a stringent upper limit on the minimum detectable Equivalent Isotropic Radiated Power (EIRP$_{\rm min}$) of any potential narrowband transmitter within the TRAPPIST-1 system.
+From our null result, we can place sensitivity limits on the minimum detectable equivalent isotropic radiated power (EIRP$_{\rm min}$) of potential transmitters within the TRAPPIST-1 system.
+These limits apply directly to unresolved narrowband signals whose apparent bandwidth is no larger than one analyzed frequency channel and whose emission persists over a 1200~s pointing.
 The EIRP$_{\rm min}$ is defined as: